 First, read ‘Nature, Man and Woman’ by Alan Watts.
-Then go out into the world and notice how you think and feel about the world.
+Then go out into the world and notice how you think and feel.
 It may just change your life!

-By being out in the world is natural; walking in the park, biking around the city, or hiking in the nearest forest, feeds all aspects of a healthy lifestyle:
+Being out in the world in natural, whether it’s walking in the park, biking around the city, or hiking in the nearest forest.

 - You get the physical benefits of movement and cardiovascular exertion – Move!